Roam-native

 - description: exact match to user-defined

-only (ALTHOUGH the autocomplete will allow you to specify other stuff that don't make sense) - source: a
+discourse nodes only (ALTHOUGH the autocomplete will allow you to specify other stuff that don't make sense)

-(since all discourse nodes must be pages) - target: a
+page (since all discourse nodes must be pages)